 - Set up ceremony items (aisle runner, candles, sand ceremony, rose ceremony, love letter box, hand-fasting cord, etc.).

-- Ensure that ushers/groomsmen arrive on time and are ready to pass out programs as guests arrive.
+- Ensure that ushers/groomsmen are ready to pass out programs as guests arrive.

 - Receive delivery of personal flowers for wedding party.

-- Alert ushers/groomsmen as to when to begin escorting guests to their seats.
+- Alert ushers/groomsmen to begin escorting guests to their seats.

 - Groomsmen will be coached on how to properly serve as ushers.